gpBlockchain/ckb-integration-test/ckb-bench/docs/usage.md

   ckb-bench miner \
     --rpc-urls http://127.0.0.1:8111 \
     --mining-interval-ms 1000
+    --min-tx-size 0
 ```

 The command runs a thread that mines blocks every `1000` milliseconds.

 - `--mining-interval-ms 1000`: Delay 1000 milliseconds between mining continuous blocks
+- `--min-tx-size 0`: At least a `min-tx-size` of transactions or proposals are required to be present within a block

 ### Prepare Enough Unspent Cells